ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/become-official/finish-your-exam/building-process.md

 In this page, we will get you some tips to finish your exam plot faster.

 ## Outline
-Use the tpll trick from trick to outline your exam plot's building.
+Use the tpll trick from the previous page to outline your exam plot's building.
 After you get building outline and roads done you can start recreate your build in minecraft.